Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Results and Discussions

 \subsection{Influence of \texorpdfstring{$S_0$, $L$ and $f_I$ on $S(E)$}{S0, L and fI on S(E)}}

 Before constraining the symmetry energy via the IVGDR, we first examine the strength function $S(E)$ obtained with two typical effective interactions, i.e., SLy4 and SkM*.
-Both interactions have the same $L$, but different $S_0$ values and isoscalar and isoevector effective mass (or different $f_I$)~\cite{Chabanat97NPA,YXZhang14PLB}.
-Fig.~\ref{fig:S(E)}(a) shows the results obtained with the SLy4 interaction, while panel (b) corresponds to SkM*.
-Our calculations show that the SLy4 effective interaction ($f_I=0.19$, i.e., $m_n^*<m_p^*$) has a smaller centroid energy of $S(E)$ than that with SkM* ($f_I=-0.26$, i.e., $m_n^*>m_p^*$).
+Both interactions have the same $L$, but different $S_0$ values and isoscalar and isoevector effective masses (or different $f_I$ values)~\cite{Chabanat97NPA,YXZhang14PLB}.
+Figure~\ref{fig:S(E)}(c) shows the results obtained with the SLy4 interaction, while panel (d) corresponds to SkM*.
+Our calculations show that the centroid energy of $S(E)$ obtained with the SLy4 interaction ($f_I=0.19$, i.e., $m_n^*<m_p^*$) is smaller than that obtained with the SkM* interaction ($f_I=-0.26$, i.e., $m_n^*>m_p^*$).
 The centroid energy of $S(E)$ obtained with SLy4 is about 14.0 MeV, which is lower than that obtained with SkM* (about 14.7 MeV).
-This difference between mainly comes from the impact of $f_I$.
+This difference mainly comes from the impact of $f_I$.

 To illustrate the influence of $S_0$, $L$, and $f_I$ on $S(E)$, we performed calculations with 30 parameter sets featuring different values of $f_I$, $S_0$, and $L$, as summarized in Table~\ref{tab:parameter_sets}, and the results are presented in Fig.~\ref{fig:strength-diff-L}.
-The left panels in Fig.~\ref{fig:strength-diff-L} show the $S(E)$ for 1-15 sets with $f_I=0.19$ ($m_n^*<m_p^*$), while the right panels correspond to the results for 16-30 sets with $f_I=-0.26$ ($m_n^* > m_p^*$).
+The left panels in Fig.~\ref{fig:strength-diff-L} show the $S(E)$ for sets 1$-$15 with $f_I=0.19$ ($m_n^*<m_p^*$), while the right panels correspond to the results for sets 16$-$30 with $f_I=-0.26$ ($m_n^* > m_p^*$).
 The panels from top to bottom correspond to $S_0 = 30$, 32, and 34 MeV, respectively.
 The lines in each panel represent the results obtained with different values of $L$.
 Our calculations clearly demonstrate that the centroid energies increase with increasing $S_0$ and decrease with increasing $L$, with all other parameters fixed.
 In addition, the centroid energy is systematically larger for $f_I<0 (\Delta m_{np}^* > 0)$ than for $f_I>0 (\Delta m_{np}^* < 0)$ at a given $S_0$ and $L$.

 To quantitatively assess the agreement between the theoretical calculations and the experimental data, we performed a $\chi^2$ analysis for all 30 parameter sets.
 The reduced $\chi_r^2$ is defined as